thomaschampagne/crypto-xor/README.md

 # crypto-xor
-Simple symmetric XOR encryption library
+Simple symmetric XOR encryption library for Browser and Node.

-No dependencies
+No dependencies required

-Works in Browser and Node

 ## Install
 ```bash